jigpu/linuxwacom-wiki-archive/wiki/Tablet_PC_Setup.md

 This page is for general tablet pc issues & tips as well as Brand and model specific issues & tips.

-The LWP project welcomes additions to its mediawiki so please join in if you have contributions.
+The linuxwacom project welcomes additions to its mediawiki so please join in if you have contributions.

 Be aware the Wacom drivers are rapidly evolving and some of this information may become dated.
 If so feel free to update and correct the